whikloj/fcrepo4-tests/README.md

 Both of these systems must be fed by the fcrepo-camel-toolbox for this testing.

 ## Tests implemented

+### archivalgroup
+1. Create an archivalgroup container
+1. Create an archivalgroup member, delete it and it's tombstone
+1. Create an archivalgroup member, delete it and PUT over the tombstone
+1. Try to PUT over an archivalgroup member tombstone with a different interaction model
+1. Create and delete an archivalgroup, delete it's tombstone.
+1. Create and delete an archivalgroup, and PUT over the tombstone

 ### authz
 1. Create a container called **cover**